Prevailing Wage and Davis-Bacon Compliance in South Carolina

 Federal wage determinations for South Carolina consist of:

-- Basic Hourly Rate: The minimum hourly wage that must be paid to workers for their specific job classification, excluding fringe benefits.
+- Basic Hourly Rate: The minimum hourly wage paid to workers in a specific job classification, excluding fringe benefits.
+South Carolina counties carry different rates because Davis-Bacon surveys are county-specific.

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.
-For example, if the basic hourly rate is $20 and fringe benefits are $5, the total hourly rate would be $25.
-If the contractor does not provide fringe benefits, the worker must receive $25 as wages.
+For example, if the basic rate is $20 and fringe is $5, the total hourly rate is $25.
+Workers must receive the full $25 in cash wages if the contractor does not provide fringe benefits, or a combination of basic wage and bona fide benefits totaling $25 per hour worked.

 Compliance for Contractors and Subcontractors